WPCD-Workflows/documentation/source/index.rst

 Using the WPCD workflows
 ========================

-Use of the WPCD workflows is available via the EUROfusion Gateway on the JET computers and on the ITER computers
+Use of the WPCD workflows is available via the EUROfusion Gateway, the JET analysis cluster (FREIA) and the ITER IO HPC

 The WPCD documentation and workflow concepts are copyright of the EUROfusion consortium.